-In the days since the federal approval of the shot for their age group, about 6% of Texas children ages 12-15 have gotten a dose of the Pfizer vaccine.
+In the days since the federal approval on May 13, about 6% of Texas children ages 12-15 have gotten a dose of the Pfizer vaccine.
+It took more than a month to reach that percentage for eligible adults last winter when the vaccination effort began.

 Health experts estimate 75% to 90% of Texans need to achieve immunity to COVID-19 to reach herd immunity.
 As of May 23, about 34.1% of Texas’ 29 million people have been fully vaccinated.
 One obstacle is vaccines are not approved for children under 12, who make up about 17% of the population.